Manhattan Clam Chowder - ☺♥♥♥☺T

 Remove the bacon slices from the pot and place them on a paper towel.

-Add the anchovy filets to the pot and stir to break them up and combine them with the melted bacon fat.
+Add the (optional) anchovy filets to the pot and stir to break them up and combine them with the melted bacon fat.

 Add the diced onions, carrots and celery to the pot.
 Add one half teaspoon of black pepper.
 Add one teaspoon of sea salt.
 Stir to mix well with the anchovies and bacon fat.